 Suddenly, there was tap, tap, tapping.
 Someone was ascending the staircase.
 The door creaked open.
 There was scrapping, a click-clacking, a series of receding footsteps, and then silence.

-Matilda met Fernando’s eyes and peered out from beneath the tablecloth.
+Matilda met Fernando’s eyes and peered out from beneath the cloth.

 The curtains in the room had been drawn open, revealing a window that took up the entire left wall.
 The entire twinkling, nighttime cityscape was visible from it.
 The city lights spilled into the dark room, stretched across the tiled floor that was littered with playing cards and poker chips, and reached all the way back to the room’s center where a man was tied with chains to a chair.

 Matilda squinted and tried to make out the man.
-She instantly recognized his crisp suit.
-It was Bendetto.
-But—Matilda's blood ran cold—his head was missing.
+She instantly recognized Bendetto’s crisp suit.
+But—Matilda’s blood ran cold—Bendetto’s head was missing.
 At the base of his neck where his head should have been, there was an oddly glowing splotch of pale tangerine light.
 Contrarily, his chest was still moving up and down.
-He was alive.
+He was alive?

 Across from him facing the light from the city stood a figure.
-A man.
-He was holding open the page of a book.
+A man, holding open the page of a book.
 From that book, emerging from a pool of light, was Bendetto’s head.

 Matilda nearly passed out from the sight of it.